Finite solvable groups with a rational skew-field of noncommutative real rational invariants: Introduction

 The recursive method using normal abelian subgroups does not fail completely even for a general finite solvable group $G$; using it we can show that $\frats{x}{n}^G$ is finitely generated as a skew-field over $\C$ (\cite[1.1]{kl20}).
 In contrast, the ring of noncommutative polynomials invariant under a linear action of a finite group $\fpolys{x}{n}^G$ is almost never finitely generated \cite[6.8.4]{Coh06}.

 In this paper we study the noncommutative Noether's problem over $\R$ and prove the real versions of \cite[1.1, 4.1, 5.1]{kl20}.
 In the second part of the paper we study the reach of the cited results and our real counterparts.
 We introduce \emph{totally \semunram groups}, a generalisation of totally \unram groups, and show they are precisely the groups that admit complete representations, hence we harvest the full potential of \cite[5.1]{kl20}.
 We also connect totally \unram groups and totally \semunram groups with established concepts from group theory and representation theory.
-The tools for the last part come from Clifford theory, a branch of representation theory that studies the restrictions of representations.
-Finally, we classify totally (pseudo-)\unram $p$-groups of rank at most $5$.
+The tools for the last part come from Clifford theory.
+Finally, we classify totally \unram and totally \semunram $p$-groups of rank at most $5$.
 These groups are significant as there are $p$-groups of rank $5$ whose fields of commutative rational invariants are not rational \cite{chu10,mor12,hos13}.
 Unsurprisingly none of these groups are totally \semunram.